 Newspaper Source Plus provides selected full text for over 1520 regional U.S. newspapers, international newspapers, newswires, newspaper columns, and other sources.
 It also features television and radio news transcripts.

 ProQuest Historical Newspapers: The New York Times is a full-image archive that brings you the entire historical run of the newspaper from 1851-2016.
 The database delivers every page of every issue from cover to cover, with full-page and article images in downloadable PDF.

-African American Newspapers,1827-1998, enables users to search more than 270 historical newspapers published in the 19th and 20th centuries for African American communities.
 Created in partnership with the Wisconsin Historical Society, the Kansas State Historical Society, and the Library of Congress, African American Newspapers chronicles a century and a half of the African American experience.

 Produced by the Japanese-Americans interned at assembly centers and relocation centers around the country during World War II, these newspapers provide a unique look into the daily lives of the people who were held in these camps.
 They include articles written in English and Japanese, typed, handwritten and drawn.
 They advertise community events, provide logistical information about the camps and relocation, report on news from the community, and include editorials.

 According to this guide's content description, it "provides a list of historical African American newspapers available online as part of digitization projects at libraries and historical societies as well as digitization projects done by Google.
 The content is available for free, though it is at the discretion of the institution providing the content.
 The newspapers contained within the guide are those that have ceased to operate or are currently running papers with archives available.
 It does not include papers that are currently running and only offer access to the most recent articles."